 26 of 26

-There's been a lot of breeding done on Tobacco plant, but it is the tall, fragrant Nicotiana sylvestries that is most likely to self sow for you.
+There's been a lot of breeding done on Tobacco plant, but it is the tall, fragrant Nicotiana sylvestries that are most likely to self-sow for you.
 The sprays of tubular, white flowers are most fragrant in the evening.